-Table 91 Boot Messages (Continued) Message Number Boot Message Type Wait Time Event Log Boot Message Description Comments Troubleshooting Actions 21 BOOT_MSG_LDS_MISSING BOOT_TIME_WAIT MR_EVT_CTRL_BOOT LDS_MISSING The following VDs are missing: %s.
+Message Number Boot Message Type Wait Time Event Log Boot Message Description Comments Troubleshooting Actions 21 BOOT_MSG_LDS_MISSING BOOT_TIME_WAIT MR_EVT_CTRL_BOOT LDS_MISSING The following VDs are missing: %s.
 If you proceed (or load the configuration utility), these VDs will be removed from your configuration.
 If you wish to use them at a later time, they will have to be imported.
 If you believe these VDs should be present, power off your system and check your cables to make sure all disks are present.
 Press any key to continue, or press C to load the configuration utility.
 Cause: The controller is unable to find the configured drives.
-Actions: Check if the configured drives are properly connected.
+Actions: Check if the configured drives are present and they are properly connected.
 Go to BIOS and check if the devices are displayed.
 Ensure that the drives are spun-up and have power supplied to them.
 If there is a backplane, check the connector to ensure that power is being supplied to the drive.
 22 BOOT_MSG_LDS_MISSING SPANS BOOT_TIME_WAIT MR_EVT_CTRL_BOOT LDS_MISSING The following VDs are missing complete spans: %s.
 If you proceed (or load the configuration utility), these VDs will be removed from your configuration and the remaining drives marked as foreign.
 If you wish to use them at a later time, restore the missing span(s) and use a foreign import to recover the VDs.
 If you believe these VDs should be present, please power off your system and check your cables to make sure all disks are present.
 Press any key to continue, or press C to load the configuration utility.
 Cause: The controller is unable to find the configured drives.
 Actions: Check if the configured drives are present and they are properly connected.
 Go to BIOS and check if the devices are displayed.
 Ensure that the drives are spun-up and have power supplied to them.
 If there is a backplane, check the connector to ensure that power is being supplied to the drive.

-Table 91 Boot Message s (Continued) Message Number Boot Message Type Wait Time Event Log Boot Message Description Comments Troubleshooting Actions 23 BOOT_MSG_CONFIG_MISSI NG BOOT_TIME_WAIT MR_EVT_CTRL_BOOT CONFIG_MISSING All of the disks from your previous configuration are gone.
+Message Number Boot Message Type Wait Time Event Log Boot Message Description Comments Troubleshooting Actions 23 BOOT_MSG_CONFIG_MISSI NG BOOT_TIME_WAIT MR_EVT_CTRL_BOOT CONFIG_MISSING All of the disks from your previous configuration are gone.
 If this is an unexpected message, power off your system and check your cables to make sure all disks are present.
 Press any key to continue, or press C to load the configuration utility.
 Headless mode - should not appear, if autoEnhanc edImport is set.
 Cause: The controller is unable to find the configured drives.
 Actions: Check if the configured drives are present and they are properly connected.
 Go to BIOS and check if the devices are displayed.
 Ensure that the drives are spun-up and have power supplied to them.
 If there is a backplane, check the connector to ensure that power is being supplied to the drive.
-24 BOOT_MSG_CACHE_FLUSH NOT_POSSIBLE BOOT_TIME_CRITI CAL NULL The cache contains dirty data, but some VDs are missing or will go offline, so the cached data can not be written to disk.
-If this is an unexpected error, power off your system and check your cables to make sure all disks are present.
-If you continue, the data in cache will be permanently discarded.
-Press X to acknowledge and permanently destroy the cached data.
-Not supported Cause: The controller is unable to find the configured drives.
+24 BOOT_MSG_CACHE_FLUSH NOT_POSSIBLE BOOT_TIME_CRITI NULL , Not supported Cause: The controller is unable to find the configured drives.
 Actions: Check if the configured drives are present and they are properly connected.
 Go to BIOS and check if the devices are displayed.
 Ensure that the drives are spun-up and have power supplied to them.
 If there is a backplane, check the connector to ensure that power is being supplied to the drive.